BestTimesToVisit.com Logo

 food

-Don't miss out on 'laplap', Vanuatu's national dish!
-It's a delicious pudding made from grated root vegetables like taro or yam, mixed with coconut milk and sometimes meat or fish, then wrapped in banana leaves and cooked in an earth oven.
-You can often find it at local markets or ask your accommodation for recommendations on where to try authentic laplap.
+Don't miss trying 'laplap,' a traditional dish made from grated root vegetables (like taro or yam) mixed with coconut milk and sometimes meat or fish, then wrapped in banana leaves and cooked in an earth oven.
+You'll often find it at local markets or can arrange for it at your accommodation.
+Also, sample the fresh tropical fruits – they're incredible!

 safety